LucaScheller/VFX-UsdAssetResolver/README.md

 - **Python Resolver** - Python based implementation of the file resolver.
 The goal of this resolver is to enable easier RnD by running all resolver and resolver context related methods in Python.
 It can be used to quickly inspect resolve calls and to setup prototypes of resolvers that can then later be re-written in C++ as it is easier to code database interactions in Python for initial research.
 - **Cached Resolver** - Still work in progress, more info soon.
 - **Http Resolver** - A proof of concept http resolver.
 This is kindly provided and maintained by @charlesfleche in the [arHttp: Offloads USD asset resolution to an HTTP server
 ](https://github.com/charlesfleche/arHttp) repository.
 For documentation, feature suggestions and bug reports, please file a ticket there.
-This repo handles the auto-compilation against DCCs and exposing to the update manager UI.
+This repo handles the auto-compilation against DCCs and exposing to the automatic installation update manager UI.

 For more information check out the [building guide](https://lucascheller.github.io/VFX-UsdAssetResolver/installation/building.html) as well as the [individual resolvers](https://lucascheller.github.io/VFX-UsdAssetResolver/resolvers/overview.html) to see their full functionality.